benfeely/homeserver-base-personal/network-setup.md

 Current backups:
 - `config-router.home.feelyfamily.com-20250602223603.xml` (June 2, 2025)

+Note: The backup filename still shows the old domain "home.feelyfamily.com" as it was generated before the domain change to "home.banjonet.com".

 To restore a router configuration from backup, use the PFSense web interface's restore functionality under Diagnostics > Backup & Restore.